 Building contacts, a network, and a team is massively important.
 No business is an island.
 While you don’t necessarily need a ton of people sticking their oars in, a network of people to lend their experience, introduce you to other useful contacts, and to offer support when needed is incredibly useful.
 Even if you don’t think that you need a lot of outside input right now, it’s still worth cultivating a network – you never know when you might need your contacts in the future!
 Here are a couple of things to think about:

 - Do you need a partner/co-founder?
 Not all people work well in a partnership situation, and not all business ideas are suited to dual input.
 However, there are all kinds of partnership styles, so even if you’re very much the ‘lone wolf’ type, don’t dismiss the idea out of hand.
 You could bring on board a ‘silent partner’, for example, who contributes resources like funding or office premises in exchange for equity but doesn’t get involved in business decisions.
 On the other hand, you may find it extremely helpful to have a partner or co-founder on board to help share some of the load.
-For more advice, check out our blog on the benefits that a co-founder can bring.

 - What kind of people could be helpful for your business?
 And where would you find them?
 Think about the resources you’re going to need, the customers you’re seeking, the funding you’ll require to get your idea off the ground.
 A good network can help with all of that.
 Industry events, networking events and so on are all great for seeking out the kind of people who’d make great employees, partners or mentors, now and in the future.
 Social media can also help here – it’s surprising how much you can gain from the right LinkedIn and Facebook groups.